-- At this point in time, you would get a confirmation message on your screen.
+- At this point, you would get a confirmation message on your screen.
 Select Unlock the Bootloader option using the Volume Keys, and use the Power key to confirm the decision.

 That’s it.
-Your device will now boot to the OS and you would be greeted with the Unlocked Bootloader warning message as well, that is completely normal.
+Your device will now boot to the OS, and you would be greeted with the Unlocked Bootloader warning message as well, which is completely normal.
 Anyways, it’s now time to root the OnePlus 8T.
 Follow along.

 STEP 2: Root OnePlus 8T

 We would now be using the magisk patch boot.img file to root the device.
-Just to reiterate the fact, it is only for OnePlus 8T software version 188.8.131.52 KB05BA KB2003 and should not be attempted on other versions.
+To reiterate, it is only for OnePlus 8T software version 220.127.116.11 KB05BA KB2003 and should not be attempted on other versions.